bobjrsenior/SMBBMCourseModifier/Examples/README.md

 To install this example, copy "SMB ReZero.json" to "UserData/CourseDefinitions" in your game directory.

 Disclaimers:
-1. Currently only works correctly in the BepInEx version
-2. This course includes data for the SMB1 Casual Course which conflicts with "SMB1 Casual Backwards.json"
+1. This course includes data for the SMB1 Casual Course which conflicts with "SMB1 Casual Backwards.json"

 `--- Configuration not included here due to size ---`